jonrad/profilerate/README.md

   alias ls="ls -l --color=auto"
 fi

+# helpful aliases to not have to type as much
 alias dr="profilerate_docker_run"
 alias de="profilerate_docker_exec"
 alias ke="profilerate_kubernetes"
 alias s="profilerate_ssh"
 ```

-With the above, whenever you ssh into a different machine, you'll have the same exact prompt.
-Additionally, some helpful aliases are generated so you don't have to type so much.

 ### vimrc
 Create a vimrc file in the main profilerate directory.
+It will automatically be loaded using VIMINIT

 ### Testing your personal.sh
 I recommend using docker to test the different shells: